bfmcneill/chrome-extension-v3-scaffold/README.md

-# YouTube Bookmarker
+# chrome extension scaffold

 ## files

-- manadatory files:
-  - manifest.json
-    - must be placed in root  directory
+- `manifest.json` must be placed in root  directory

-- optional files:
-  - background.js is for handling and listening to browser events but can not interact with web page content
+- `background.js` is for handling and listening to browser events but can not interact with web page content
-  - content.js is for interacting with web page
+- `scripts/` is for interacting with web page
-  - popup.js is for interacting with extension UI
+- `popup/` is for interacting with extension UI